Rose22/textdb/README.md

 db.notes['notacular']
 db.notes.get("notacular")

-# all of which will return
+# all of which will return:
-# >> {'name': 'notacular', 'pinned': True, 'url': 'https://somewebsitesomewhere.com', 'content': <the content we added>}
+# {'name': 'notacular', 'pinned': True, 'url': 'https://somewebsitesomewhere.com', 'content': <the content we added>}

 # relations?! yes!
 db.add("projects")